Faith and Racial Healing: Embracing Truth, Justice, and Restoration

 We believe strongly in making our programs inclusive and available to everyone

-Comprehensive materials for each session
+• Comprehensive materials for each session (instant download upon purchase)

-Facilitation scripts, guidance, and training resources
+• Facilitation scripts, guidance, and training resources

-Retreat and immersion guidance
+• Retreat and immersion planning assistance

-Adaptations for virtual groups
+• Adaptations for virtual groups

-Direct access to program staff for support
+• Direct access to program staff for ongoing support

-We ask you to choose the registration fee tier that best aligns with your current financial situation.
+To ensure our programs remain accessible while remaining sustainable, we utilize a sliding fee scale of $45 to $75 for our registrations.
+We invite you to choose the registration tier that best reflects you or your faith community's current financial reality.
 Paying on the higher end allows us to keep the program affordable for all.

 Register